Understanding The Decay Risk in Leveraged ETFs

 But why does this occur?
 Below, we’ll run through everything you need to know to understand the decay risk in leveraged ETFs while running through some examples on how this process works.

 When it comes to leveraged ETFs, it’s very important to understand the decay risk.
-This is

 Why Do Leveraged ETFs Decay?